 - A minimum undergraduate GPA of 3.2

-- Bachelor’s-level course work in psychology, education, or a closely related field and successful completion of a course in psychological statistics, having earned a grade of B or better.
+- Bachelor’s-level coursework in psychology, education, or a closely related field and successful completion of a course in psychological statistics, having earned a grade of B or better.

 - Official undergraduate and graduate transcripts

-- Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate course.
+- Writing sample: submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate course.
 APA style preferred.
-At the discretion of the Coordinator, other subject matter and/or formatting may be considered if the candidate has limited access to coursework.
+At the discretion of the Program Coordinator, other subject matter and/or formatting may be considered if the candidate has limited access to coursework.

 - Two letters of recommendation for graduate study, preferably from former professors or current employer

 - Personal interview with the Program Coordinator and/or participation in a group interview

 (Prerequisites are in italics to the right of course’s name)

 CPS 505 College and Career Counseling for School Counselors

 CPS 545 Legal and Ethical Issues in Counseling